Last updated: May 4, 2026

 Reality checks before you file

-- Homestead comes first: The senior freeze is tied to property receiving the homestead exemption.
-No homestead means no senior freeze.
+- Homestead comes first.
+No homestead usually means no senior freeze.

-- Sales and new ownership reset things: Louisiana says a sold property’s freeze does not automatically stay with the home for the next owner, and the new owner is not necessarily entitled to the same frozen value.
+- Sales and new ownership reset things.
+A new owner is not automatically entitled to the same frozen value as the prior owner.

-- Large construction can break the freeze: The Special Assessment Level stays only while the home’s value does not increase by more than 25% because of construction or reconstruction, unless separate disaster rules apply.
+- Large construction can break the freeze.
+The Special Assessment Level can be lost if the property’s value increases by more than 25% because of construction or reconstruction, unless separate disaster rules apply.

 Common mistakes to avoid

 - Using the wrong income number.
-The freeze uses federal adjusted gross income, not your take-home pay.
+The freeze uses federal adjusted gross income, not take-home pay.

 - Ignoring the spouse rule.
-If spouses file separately, Louisiana still requires the assessor to combine both AGIs.
+If spouses file separately, Louisiana still combines both AGIs for the freeze test.

-- Ignoring mail because it is addressed to a prior owner.
-East Baton Rouge warns that recent buyers may still receive tax notices that way.
+- Ignoring mail to a prior owner.
+Recent buyers may receive tax notices addressed to someone else.
+Do not ignore the bill.

 Best options by need

-- I just turned 65: Ask whether your homestead is already active, then apply for the Special Assessment Level.
+- I just turned 65: Ask whether homestead is active, then apply for the Special Assessment Level.

-- I am a low-income senior on a fixed income: Ask the assessor about the freeze first, then contact your local Area Agency on Aging for benefits help and legal navigation.
+- I am on a fixed income: Ask the assessor about the freeze first, then contact your local Area Agency on Aging for benefits help and legal navigation.

 - I am a veteran: Ask for both the veteran exemption and the freeze.
 They are different benefits.

-- My assessed value jumped after reassessment: Check whether the four-year phase-in should apply and review the value during open rolls.
+- My assessed value jumped: Ask whether the four-year phase-in should apply and review the value during open rolls.

-- My parent cannot travel or manage paperwork: Ask whether the office accepts a legally qualified representative, power of attorney, virtual appointment, or property visit.
+- My parent cannot travel: Ask whether the office accepts a legally qualified representative, power of attorney, virtual appointment, or property visit.

-- The house was damaged by a storm or fire: Ask about the disaster affidavit and extension rules before you lose homestead or the freeze.
+- The house was damaged: Ask about disaster affidavit and extension rules before you lose homestead or the freeze.

 If your application gets denied

-- Ask the assessor for the exact reason.
+- Ask for the exact reason.
 Was it ownership, occupancy, income, missing tax return, missing VA proof, or a title problem?

-- Ask whether the denial is about the exemption or the value.
-Exemption problems and value disputes do not always follow the same path.
+- Ask what type of denial it is.
+Exemption problems and value disputes may not follow the same path.

-- If the bill is already due, contact the tax collector anyway.
-Fixing an exemption does not always stop interest or sale steps unless the account is corrected in time.
+- If the bill is already due, call the tax collector anyway.
+Fixing an exemption does not always stop interest or lien steps unless the account is corrected in time.

 Backup paths if the main route stalls